kennethreitz/records/README.rst

 ---------------------------

-Records also features full Tablib integration, and allows you to export your results to CSV, XLS, JSON, HTML Tables, or YAML with a single line of code.
+Records also features full Tablib integration, and allows you to export your results to CSV, XLS, JSON, HTML Tables, YAML, or Pandas DataFrames with a single line of code.
 Excellent for sharing data with friends, or generating reports.

 .. code:: pycon